What is fungi and mold insurance?

 Mold insurance is a coverage often found in homeowners insurance that provides protection against damaging fungi and mold.
 Typically, it pays to repair damage caused by fungi, mold, wet or dry rot, or bacteria.
 However, not every homeowner's policy has mold protection, so homeowners need to read their policy’s fine print to determine if they have coverage and when it applies.

 Even when fungi and mold insurance is included, it’s often limited in scope.
 This is partly because of caps on the amount of coverage provided.
-For example, most of our policies include mold insurance with coverage limits of up to:
+For example, some policies have mold insurance with coverage limits of up to:

 Anything above those coverage limits is on you.
 Luckily, these limits are usually enough to cover most mold remediation bills.